The Queen of crime

 Agatha Christie Literary Trail

 Tracking down the local landmarks that featured in Agatha's life on the English Riviera will keep you busy for a day or more.
-From the Imperial and Grand Hotels, visits to which featured regularly in her life, as did swimming on Meadfooot beach!
+From the Imperial and Grand Hotels, visits to which featured regularly in her life, to swimming on Meadfooot beach (she was a game girl!).
 Click on the link below and you'll find more about how you can follow in her fascinating footsteps and the many references she made to the area in her novels.